musselwhizzle/Focus-Points/docs/Focus Points.md

 D500, Live View shot.
 In Contrast AF modes, the focus "point" is an area that varies in size depending on the shooting conditions.<br><br>

 <img src="../screens/Nikon 6.jpg" alt="Nikon 6" style="width: 1000px;"/><br>
-D780, Live View shot, with several of the sensor base 81 AF areas engaged.
+D780, Live View shot, with several of the sensor based 81 AF areas engaged.
 The primary AF area is indicated by a center dot.<br><br>

 ### 3.1.2 Nikon Mirrorless